 Mark was asked to serve as the Alabama Coastal Foundation Executive Director in October, 2011.
 He was drawn to the ACF because of its vital mission of protecting our coast through cooperation, education, and participation.
 He has experience in each of those areas through his past work as a leader in Alabama’s state constitution reform movement and as the Director of Community Engagement for the Mobile Area Education Foundation.
-Mark earned his B.A. in English with a double minor in Political Science and Philosophy at Birmingham Southern College.
-He earned his M.P.A. at the University of Texas at Austin.
-A 2006 graduate of the Leadership Mobile program and 2007 graduate of Leadership Alabama, Mark has a broad network of local and statewide contacts who care about Alabama’s coastal resources.
-In his free time, Mark enjoys playing tennis and pool, camping and spending time with his wife and two daughters.
+Mark earned his B.A. in English with a double minor in Political Science and Philosophy at Birmingham Southern College, and received his M.P.A. at the University of Texas at Austin.
+A 2006 graduate of the Leadership Mobile program and 2007 graduate of Leadership Alabama, Mark has a broad network of local and statewide contacts.
+Mark enjoys playing tennis and pool, camping and spending time with his wife and two daughters.

 Sara Johnson, who hails from Pennsylvania, grew up on the east coast and dreamed of a career in marine science.
 She earned a Bachelor’s in Animal Bioscience from the Pennsylvania State University and has worked in science and conservation ever since--first in veterinary medicine before finding an ocean conservation home at the Dauphin Island Sea Lab.
 Sara enjoyed over 11 years helping to run the education programs in Discovery Hall at the Sea Lab, coordinating professional development for teachers, camps for students and outreach around the state.
 In addition, she was a Share the Beach (STB) Team Leader for Dauphin Island for over a decade.
 Outside of sea turtle work, Sara spends time with her husband and two children swimming, helping with soccer practices, biking, camping, and of course, visiting the beach.